Suzuki In the Studio

 -The Teacher oversees the progress.
 Checking on technique, and making sure students and parents have clear goals for each week.

--The Parent need to be present in the lessons.
+-The Parent needs to be present in the lessons.
 Taking notes and actively listening for key words being used by the teacher during an exercise.
 Be sure to ask questions at the end of the lesson to make sure you have everything you need to keep the learning process going throughout the week.